 In ensuing months, news clips told stories of Japanese people who reacted with waves of anxiety to every fluttering of a breeze in the trees, and responded to every urban noise or a truck rumble, or subway vibration along the sidewalk, with unsteadiness, losing their equilibrium, falling to their knees and gripping the ground with their palms, believing that another apocalyptic earthquake was striking them.
 These turned out to be traumatic traces, phantom limbs.

 I imagined my five year old having the same jolts of fear in the months after the quakes, and it tore at me day and night until I couldn’t work.
 I could not reach him, I could not comfort him, nor was an adequate acknowledgment of this violent absurdity on the way.
 Parents demanded a rescue.
-What followed, was a long night of despair, and passive resistance from our government.
+What followed, was a long night of despair, and resistant passivity from our government.
 Phantom quakes suffered by Japanese people evoked the phantom children we had lost to the State, and we became Phantom Parents to our kids.

 II.
 WEAPONIZED PSYCHOLOGY IN THE COURTROOM